 Step Action System Response 1.
-Select Status Retrieve Channel Status.
+Select Status▶Retrieve Channel Status.
 Displays the channel status of all installed cards in the message area of the ICB manager screen.
-Channels are displayed in numerical order.
-See Figure 19.

-Note: The scroll bar can be positioned to view each channel.
+See Figure 18.
+The channels are displayed in numerical order.
+Use the scroll bar to view each channel.